carnalito80/bgnews/src/markdown/post-25.md

     - negotiation
     - serious-games
 image:  https://www.boardgame-news.com/images/HEATtropoly1.webp
-metakeywords: lotte van der velde, heattropoly, serious games, educational board games, serious board games, heattropoly board game
+metakeywords: lotte van der velde, heatopoly, serious games, educational board games, serious board games, heatopoly board game
-metadescription: HEATtropoly is a serious game about climate and how to reduce CO2 emissions while still thriving as an industrial hub.
+metadescription: HEATopoly is a serious game about climate and how to reduce CO2 emissions while still thriving as an industrial hub.
-content_brief:  HEATtropoly is a serious game about climate and how to reduce CO2 emissions while still thriving as an industrial hub.
+content_brief:  HEATopoly is a serious game about climate and how to reduce CO2 emissions while still thriving as an industrial hub.
 This is a game for 6-12 players which will take about 2 hours to play.
 saletext:
 salelinks:
 files: 0